The Truth About Gay Porn Addiction: What You’re Really Craving

 It’s where we move, dance, feel, express and reconnect to joy, sensuality and presence.

-If you’ve been using porn to escape, Pleasure Medicine helps you reconnect to your body, to others gay men and to the part of you that wants more than a screen alone can offer.
+If you’ve been using porn to escape or numb out, Pleasure Medicine helps you reconnect to your body, to other gay men and to the part of you that wants more than a screen alone can offer.

-When you learn how to fill yourself with warm pleasure, the need to numb and avoid starts to soften.
+When you learn how to fill yourself with positive pleasure, the need to numb and avoid starts to soften.

 You don’t need to force yourself to quit porn.
 Not at all.
 But you might want to rethink your relationship with it and the way you use it.